Saar Protectorate: Referendum and becoming a state of West Germany

 On 27 October 1956 the Saar Treaty established that Saarland should be allowed to become a state of West Germany, as provided by article 23 of its Grundgesetz (constitution), and so Saarland did on 1 January 1957.
 West Germany agreed to the channelization of the Moselle, which reduced freight costs for the French steel industry in Lorraine.
 West Germany also agreed to the teaching of French as the first foreign language in schools in the Saarland; although no longer binding, the agreement is still generally followed.

 The treaty also stated that economic union with West Germany was to be completed by 1960, with the exact date of the replacement of the Saar and French franc by the Deutsche Mark being kept a secret called "Day X" (Tag X).
 Although the Saar became a state of West Germany (as Saarland) on 1 January 1957, the franc remained legal tender in Saarland until 6 July 1959.
 Thus on that date the Kleine Wiedervereinigung (little reunification) was completed, after more than 13 years of separation.

 As a footnote to the creation of the European Union, the territorial dispute over control of the Saarland was one of the last between member states and led to the European flag being given a politically neutral ring of twelve stars rather than the originally proposed 15 (one of which was to represent a nominally independent Saar as a member of the Council of Europe).

-Minister-Presidents
+Ministers-President

 The first elections for the parliament of the Saar protectorate were held on 5 October 1947, with four parties being allowed, the Christian People's Party of Saarland (CVP), the Social Democratic Party of Saarland (SPS), the Democratic Party of Saarland (DPS) and the Communist Party of Saarland (KPS).
 The first Landtag passed the law establishing the constitution of the Saarland on 15 December 1947.
 The most successful party, the CVP under Johannes Hoffmann formed the first government with the SPS.